Deno (/docs/guides/runtimes/deno)

 deno task db:seed

-5. Creating your Deno server
+5. Creating your Deno server [#5-creating-your-deno-server]

-Replace the main.ts file contents with the following code to build a simple HTTP server that uses Prisma ORM to fetch and display users:
+Replace the `main.ts` file contents with the following code to build a simple HTTP server that uses Prisma ORM to fetch and display users:

 import { prisma } from "./db.ts";